FernandoMatiasGonzalez/GreenPowerPlus-Energy-Matchmaking-AI-Agent/README.md

 🚀 [Try the live demo](https://greenpowerplus.replit.app)

 💡 Example queries:
-- "I need photovoltaics with battery storage in Veneto"
+- "I need photovoltaics in Veneto, with battery storage"
 - "150 kW PV in Lombardy with financing"
 - "Solar panels in Tuscany with IEC 61215 certification"

+🧾 **Output**:

+The system returns the top three quotes with a comparison dashboard to support decision-making.

 ---

 ### Disclaimer